-At what point is it considered “too late” for one to share a reflection on a year that has already passed?
-Since I like to see the past week (with just 2 working days) as a “trial run” for the new year, I am telling myself this post will still be relevant.
+At what point is it considered “too late” for one to share a reflection on the past year?
+Since I like to see the past week (with just 2 working days) as a “trial run” for the new year, I am telling myself that this post will still be relevant.

-With me staying in bed most of the day on Jan 1st because of a sudden fever and flu that came out of nowhere when I woke up, I felt like my new year has yet to officially begin.
-But thankfully, as dramatic as it came, it is pretty much 90% recovered by now, and it gives me a fresh new chance to start the year right.
+With me staying in bed all day on Jan 1st because of a sudden fever and flu that came out of nowhere when I woke up, I felt like my new year has yet to officially begin.
+But thankfully, as dramatic as the flu came about, it is pretty much 90% recovered by now, and it gives me a fresh new chance to start the year right.

 To be honest, I am writing this with literally no plan in my head as to where this will go.
 Well, I guess in my efforts to stick to my commitment to get back into writing (other than work stuff), I am just going to get the ball rolling.